1.

 31.

-Gillespie, M. Media audiences. vol. Understanding media (Open University Press, 2005).
+Gillespie, M. Media Audiences. vol. Understanding media (Open University Press, Maidenhead, 2005).

 32.

-Abercrombie, N. & Longhurst, B. Audiences: a sociological theory of performance and imagination.
-(Sage, 1998).
+Abercrombie, N. & Longhurst, B. Audiences: A Sociological Theory of Performance and Imagination.
+(Sage, London, 1998).

 33.